Subject Leader - Mrs Hannick

 Children are made aware of their Weekly Skills Check and their Half Termly test scores so that they can see for themselves how they are progressing within their Stage and can take more ownership of their own learning.

-Please use the links below to the assessment criteria for each stage, an example of the weekly skills sheet, a half termly assessment and the prompt sheets, which give you help in supporting your child at home.
+Please use the buttons on the right to discover the assessment criteria for each stage, an example of the weekly skills sheet, a half termly assessment and the prompt sheets, which give you help in supporting your child at home.

 Mental Calculation Strategies